CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/updates.md

 <div class="uk-alert">This section covers CoalaWeb extensions that don't come packaged with a central component such as stand alone modules and plugins.</div>

+<div class="uk-alert uk-alert-warning">Non component CoalaWeb extensions will need to have at least version 0.2.2 of the System - CW Gears plugin installed.</div>

 CoalaWeb non component based extensions integrate with the inbuilt **Joomla Update** system so both **Core** and **Pro** users can keep their extension up to date.
 For **Core** users when you see updates listed in the Joomla update manager feel free to select it and update.

 For **Pro** subscribers you will need to make sure you still have a **Valid Subscription** and that you have entered your **Download ID** into the **System - CW Gears** plugin. *\[Figure-3\]*